+1 (289) 700-0312 Book a Free Quote

 Oakville's official property drainage and grading guidance is a useful reference for homeowners planning retaining walls or drainage work.
 The town notes retaining-wall drainage, property-line spacing, and grading considerations on its property drainage and grading page.
 That is a strong reminder that a retaining wall is not just a visual feature; it also changes how water moves across the site.

 For Oakville properties, especially in lake-influenced or older established neighborhoods, it makes sense to review grading and wall details early if you are combining retaining walls with a patio, lawn, or front-yard rebuild.
+Our guide to retaining wall permits in Hamilton, Burlington, and Oakville covers the height thresholds that trigger an engineered design.

 A practical permit checklist before construction starts